thieu-b55/ESP32-audiokit-webradio-webinterface/README.md

 With the ESP32 audiokit or with a ESP32-WROVER and PCM5102.

 Howto is in the pdf files.
+For the english version, sorry my english is not good.